WojciechMula/graphics/README.rst

                             Graphics algorithms
 ================================================================================

 Various graphics algorithms I learned.
-Mostly Python program using either Tkinter or Python Imaging Library (PIL).
+Python program using either Tkinter or Python Imaging Library (PIL), or Javascript embedded in SVG files.

 There are following library modules used by demo applications: